Survivor: David vs. Goliath: Reception

 Josh Wigler of The Hollywood Reporter called it "one of the most consistently exhilarating seasons in recent memory" and "one of the most exciting iterations of the CBS reality franchise", adding,"Years from now, when Survivor fans look back on the events of David vs. Goliath, a slew of memories are likely to come to mind: the season-opening medical evacuation, Natalie Napalm and 'Jacketgate,' just to name a few."
 In an article published two thirds into the season, Dalton Ross of Entertainment Weekly claimed that while "[not] every episode this season has been A+++", "every episode has had something.
 Every episode has earned its keep.
 Every episode has felt like it is moving the story forward.
 Yes, the cast is better, but the editing and the storytelling have been better as well."
 Ross ranked David vs. Goliath as the fifth-best season of the series, only behind Borneo and Micronesia (tied for first), Heroes vs. Villains, and Cagayan.
 After the ninth episode, FanSided stated, "Let's be thankful for just how great the season has gone."
 Lauren Piester of E! called David vs. Goliath "One of the best seasons of Survivor ever".
 In 2020, "Purple Rock Podcast" ranked this season 12th out of 40 due to the casting and great gameplay.
 Later in the year, Inside Survivor ranked this season 5th out of 40 saying "It's not just one of the best seasons of recent memory; it's also rightfully placed as one of the greatest of all time."
 In 2021, Rob Has a Podcast ranked David vs. Goliath 6th during the Survivor All-Time Top 40 Rankings podcast.
+In 2024, Nick Caruso of TVLine ranked this season 5th out of 47.

-In an interview in November 2018, Jeff Probst acknowledged the cast of David vs. Goliath as "one of the best groups we’ve ever had."
+In an interview in November 2018, Jeff Probst acknowledged the cast of David vs. Goliath as "one of the best groups we've ever had."
 He also highly praised the Tribal Councils in episodes eight and nine, calling the first "a total shocker and a brilliant move" and the second "a historic Survivor moment" and "all we could have ever dared dream when we put the Nullifier into this season."

+Controversy

+Before the cast for the season was announced, contestant Alec Merlino posted a picture on Instagram with fellow contestant Kara Kay captioned: "Fuck it".
+This violated the non-disclosure agreements contestants signed before filming, which said they could not follow each other on social media or post photos together.
+As a result, he was banned from the reunion and his absence was not addressed during it.